Curriculum

 To be eligible for the doctoral degree, students must satisfy the following criteria, in succession:

-- Coursework: The doctoral curriculum consists of 48 credits, including nine (9) core social work courses, a combination of courses (15 credits) in either advanced methodological courses or substantive areas of expertise, and two courses on preparing for entry into a career in academia.
+- Coursework: The doctoral curriculum consists of 48 credits, including eleven (11) core social work courses, a combination of courses (15 credits) in either advanced methodological courses or substantive areas of expertise, and two courses on preparing for entry into a career in academia.
 Students normally take 9–12 credits in the fall and spring semesters over two to three years.
 Required doctoral courses are offered every other year and are taken within the Silver School of Social Work.

 - Qualifying Exam: Following the completion of the core courses, students may begin working on the qualifying exam.
 Students must successfully submit and pass the qualifying exam prior to defending a dissertation proposal.